 Authentic Recipes 20 points - 35 points with extra credit sample Let's eat!
-Find a recipe of Missourians of the 1830's and 1840's.
+Find an authentic recipe of Missourians of the 1830's and 1840's.
 Why would this have been a popular recipe?
 Why are the ingredients used?
 How would the recipe be prepared?
 For what occasions?
 Create a 1 page write-up including the recipe, answers to all questions and MLA citation of your sources. +15 extra credit points for creating a sample to share with the class.
-(Bring sample to class on January 6, 2013.)
+(Bring sample to class on January 5, 2015.)

 Comic Strip 25 points Choose a scene from the novel that ridicules slavery, racism, or both and develop a comic strip based on this scene.
 You might choose to portray the scene as it is found in the novel, or you might use the scene as a springboard for developing your own idea for the comic strip.
 Possible scenes to consider: Jim imprisoned in the shed (Ch.
 34-40), disguising Jim as an Arab (Ch.
 24), and the sale of the Wilkes’ slaves (Ch.
 27-8).
 Be sure your comic strip is a satire on the idea of racism or the institution of slavery or both.
 The comic strip must include at least 3 frames either hand drawn or computer generated.
 Be sure to include dialogue that is relevant and accurate for the characters used and the drawings are neat and understandable.